 One group of fourteen families had to move in 2003.
 A year after they relocated, the Communists discovered that the head of their new village cared about these Christians and let them construct a bamboo church.
-The sympathetic village leader was replaced with one who has chosen to persecute the Christians.
-The roof of their church has been ripped off more than once, yet they have three services a week — even when the roof is damaged.(1) They are willing to die for God if necessary, and additional families are choosing to follow the Lord.
-One evangelist said, “There are so many people wanting to accept Christ, we do not have enough workers to teach them!”(2)
+The sympathetic village leader was replaced with one who chose to persecute the Christians.
+The roof of their church was ripped off more than once, yet they would hold three services a week — even when the roof was damaged.1 They were willing to die for God if necessary, and additional families began choosing to follow the Lord.
+One evangelist said, “There are so many people wanting to accept Christ, we do not have enough workers to teach them!”2

 These people in Laos are choosing to live for God and share Christ no matter what the cost to themselves.
 Jeremiah also chose to be faithful to God’s call on his life, and he also suffered persecution.
 Today’s focus verse tells how he was beaten and put in stocks.
 The situation was difficult enough that Jeremiah purposed not to speak in God’s name any more.
 However, “his word was in mine heart as a burning fire shut up in my bones” (verse 9) and Jeremiah continued to proclaim God’s message.

 Most of us will not face the extreme persecution that Jeremiah or the Christians in Laos have, but we will have an opportunity to choose whether or not we will be fully committed to God.
 May we ask God to help us have enough love for the Gospel in our hearts that we will stand for Him no matter what the personal cost.
 The desire to share it will be a “fire in our bones.”
 Those around us need to hear the message of God’s love.